scality/Arsenal/lib/storage/metadata/mongoclient/Mongoclient.md

 in Arsenal/lib/algos listing algorithms.
 Note it does not require any LevelDB package.

+A versioned object in MongoDB is stored using two types of documents: a version document for each version of the object, and a master document containing the data of the latest version of the object.

+When deleting the latest version of an object, the master document is replaced by a temporary placeholder document (marked with `isPHD: true` in its metadata) that gets resolved later with the data of the new latest version of the object.

+Listing a bucket’s objects (not versions) is done in two steps.
+First, all master documents are listed internally (these can contain the placeholder documents).
+Next, the placeholder documents are resolved by listing the object’s versions and returning the latest one’s data.

 #### Generating the UUID

 To avoid race conditions we always (try to) generate a new UUID and we